sonyarianto/graphql-nodejs-concept/README.md

 # graphql-nodejs-concept
-GraphQL simple case to represent data of songs and artists.
+GraphQL simple use case to represent data of songs and artists.
 Support root and mutation query.
+The idea is to provide quick and simple sample about GraphQL can do.
+The data used in this project is not connected to any database, but we simulate using simple array.
+So I think it will be easy to later extended to database connection for real use case.

 ## How to run